-The Lebanese and Kenyan self-advocates said women in
+The Lebanese and Kenyan self-advocates said women in their families that they trust, might help them.

-They also said local

-organisations like women's

-organisations,

-and organisations of people with disabilities helped girls and women who experience violence.
+They also said local organisations like women's organisations, and organisations of people with disabilities helped girls and women who experience violence.

 The self-advocates said the help they needed was: